LOOSE-LIPS/loose-lips-2.0/src/routes/blog/matias-aguayo-support-alien-invasion/index.md

 banner:
   - imported/matias-aguayo-support-alien-invasion/image836.jpeg
 description: >-
-  Matias Aguayo, German-Chilean producer/DJ and founder of the C&oacute;meme label, releases his first album in six years!
-Well, for anyone fond of Aguayo&rsquo;s productions, he&rsquo;s always been a bit of a stickler for the unusual and groovy in the same hand.
-For me, listening back to some of his earlier releases on both Com&eacute;me and [...]Read More...
+  Matias Aguayo, German-Chilean producer/DJ and founder of the Cómeme label, releases his first album in six years!
+Well, for anyone fond of Aguayo’s productions, he’s always been a bit of a stickler for the unusual and groovy in the same hand.
+For me, listening back to some of his earlier releases on both Coméme and [...]Read More...
 published: true
 tags: release-review
 featured: false